Gauge and diffeomorphism invariance from quantum information principles: Abstract

 \section{Abstract}

 Entanglement is a hallmark of quantum theory, yet it alone does not capture the full extent of quantum complexity: some highly entangled states can still be classically simulated.
 Non-classical behavior also requires magic, the non-Clifford component that enables universal quantum computation.
-Here we investigate whether the interplay between entanglement and magic constrains the structure of fundamental interactions.
-We study gluon-gluon and graviton-graviton scattering at tree level, explicitly breaking gauge and general covariance by modifying the quartic vertices and analyzing the resulting generation of entanglement and magic.
-We find that imposing maximal entanglement (MaxEnt) alone does not uniquely recover gauge-invariant and diffeomorphism invariant interactions, but adding the condition of minimal, but nonzero, magic singles it out.
+Here, we investigate whether the interplay between entanglement and magic-state resources constrains the structure of fundamental interactions.
+We study gluon-gluon and graviton-graviton scattering at tree level.
+We focus on the high-energy limit, where mass-dependent terms are negligible, and conformal symmetry is preserved.
+In this regime, all particles behave as massless degrees of freedom, allowing to isolate their transverse helicities as two-qubit states.
+We explicitly break gauge and general covariance by modifying the quartic vertices and analyzing the resulting generation of entanglement and magic.
+We find that imposing maximal entanglement (MaxEnt) alone does not uniquely recover gauge-invariant and diffeomorphism invariant interactions, but adding the condition of minimal, but nonzero, magic-state generation singles it out.
 Our results indicate that nature favors MaxEnt and low magic: maximal quantum correlations with limited non-Cliffordness, sufficient for universal quantum computing but close to classical simulability.
 This dual informational principle may underlie the emergence of gauge invariance in fundamental physics.